 Guided by Senses

 There are also traffic lights.
-They are so few that they are actually indicated in my map.
+They are so few that they are actually indicated on my map.

-Unfortunately there are not that many drivers paying attention to them.
-They don’t even bother to slow down a bit at the clearly red light.
+Unfortunately, there are not that many drivers paying attention to them.
+They don’t even bother to slow down a bit at the clear red light.
 It was a very unpleasant surprise as I intended to cross the road at a pedestrian crossing hoping that would be safer.
 As a matter of fact, it was the only time a car almost run me over.